Planning in Scotland

 Work highlights

-• Advising Alcemi Storage Developments UK Limited on consenting matters across six sites on the UK’s largest commercial energy storage developments with a mission to facilitate a zero carbon power system through the development and operation of innovative network solutions.
+• Advising Alcemi Storage Developments UK Limited on consenting matters across a £5bn portfolio of commercial energy storage developments, with a mission to facilitate a zero-carbon power system.

 Anderson Strathern